-Since starting my business in 2009, I was the FIRST professional SPECIALIZING in green (eco) home and small business organizing services for the Triangle, State of North Carolina and Wheeling, WV areas.
+Since starting my business in 2009, I was the FIRST professional SPECIALIZING in eco organizing services for the Triangle, State of North Carolina and Wheeling, WV areas.
 I have won two awards in the area of professional green organizing:

 2011 NAPO LOS ANGELES’ GREEN AWARD FOR MOST ECO-FRIENDLY ORGANIZING SERVICE.

 2011 TRIANGLE BUSINESS JOURNAL’S GREEN ENTREPRENEURIAL EFFORT/INNOVATIVE IDEA OF THE YEAR HONORABLE MENTION WINNER